 The Ethics Commission will provide informal advice ONLY to a governing body, or a member of a governing body, who is subject to the Open Governmental Meetings Act and who seeks advice and information as to whether an action or proposed action violates the Act.

 How to obtain an Advisory Opinion?

 Any governing body, or a member of a governing body, who is subject to the Open Governmental Meetings Act may request a formal Advisory Opinion as to whether an action or proposed action violates the Act.
 Requests must be in writing.
 Written Advisory Opinions are issued by the Ethics Commission’s Committee on Open Governmental Meetings.
 Any such person or entity who acts in good faith reliance on the Opinion has an absolute defense in any civil suit or criminal prosecution for actions taken on the Opinion unless the Committee was willfully and intentionally misinformed as to the facts.
 Other governing bodies and members who rely on Advisory Opinions also have an absolute defense in civil and criminal proceedings for actions based upon the Opinions as long as the underlying facts and circumstances surrounding the action were the same or substantially the same as those ruled upon in the Advisory Opinions.

 Click here to view Open Meetings Advisory Opinions

 How is the Act enforced?

 The Ethics Commission has no role in enforcing the Act and does not investigate complaints of violations.
 The Act provides that any citizen may file a civil action in Circuit Court within 120 days after the action or decision complained of occurred.
-Only the Court has the power to compel compliance with the Act or annul a decision made in violation of the Act.
+Only Circuit Courts have the power to compel compliance with the Act or annul a decision made in violation of the Act.
 Anyone who willfully and knowingly violates the provisions of the Act is subject to criminal prosecution for a misdemeanor.